 - Shetland Sheepdog

-With that being said, any dog has the potential to have seizures.
+That being said, any dog can have seizures.

 What is Levetiracetam for Dogs

-Levetiracetam is the generic version of a medication called Keppra.
+Levetiracetam is the generic name for Keppra.
 Your vet may use the names interchangeably.
-It is a newer prescription medication that is used to treat dogs and cats who suffer from seizures and epilepsy.
+It is a newer prescription medication that treats seizures and epilepsy in dogs.

-Keppra for dogs can be used alone or in conjunction with other anticonvulsant medications.
-When Keppra (Levetiracetam) is used, the dosage of the additional anti-seizure medications will be significantly lower which can help reduce the associated side effects of the medications.
-Because of the severity of the side effects of most anticonvulsant medications, many pet owners are actively seeking drugs such as Levetiracetam as a way to lessen and prevent such adverse reactions.
+Levetiracetam tablets can be used alone or in combination with other anticonvulsant medications.
+Combination therapy with levetiracetam lowers the required dosage of the other anticonvulsant medication, helping to reduce the negative side effects.
+Because the side effects of traditional anticonvulsant medications can be severe, many pet owners are actively seeking drugs like levetiracetam to lessen and prevent such adverse effects.

 Dangers of Phenobarbital

-- Short-term effects: lethargy, fatigue, nervousness, ataxia (a lack of coordination)
+- Short-term: lethargy, fatigue, nervousness, ataxia (a lack of coordination)

-- Long-term effects: anemia and liver damage (including scarring of the liver resulting in potential liver failure as well as irreversible harm to the organ)
+- Long-term: anemia and liver damage (including scarring of the liver tissue, which can lead to serious liver dysfunction)

 Benefits of Levetiracetam for Dogs